 One flaw here I’d like to point out is in how Agility-based weapons work.
 Weapons either have a minimum Strength or Agility requirement; if you fail to meet the Strength requirement, then your attacks are slow and cumbersome and cost immense amounts of stamina.
 This is perfect.
 However, if you fail to meet the Agility requirement of a weapon, you suffer from the same penalties, as if you’re too weak to wield it.
 I’d prefer the penalties to differ for not meeting Agility requirements, such as enemies having a significantly higher chance of blocking your clumsier attacks.
 A very minor complaint.

 The stats imply that combat abilities, speech, appearance (charisma), and stealth are key gameplay components, and indeed they are.
 Speed is useful for chasing foes or running away, both of which you’ll probably do many times in a playthrough.
+While stealth is capable, it is unintuitive and clunky in this game because of how often your character gets stuck on small objects like rocks and shrubs, and because if your character drops off of even a curb-sized tiny drop, he stops crouch-walking and just starts walking which will alert all nearby enemies.

 As far as skills go, we have Warfare and Defense skills – the former increases attack speed, reduces the opponent’s chance of blocking, and reduces the rate at which a weapon gets damaged (due to more accurate strikes presumably).
 There is a balance issue with how this skill is implemented – even with maxed out Warfare skill, mid level enemies and above are so good at blocking any of your attacks (even with ample feinting) that defensive fighting is always superior in this game (unless attacking someone who isn’t attacking you of course).
 So if you want to play as an offensive fighter, it’s not going to work aside from sneak attacks.
 You’ll get countered too frequently otherwise.